Yichuan0712/MUTargetCLEAN/README.md

 - **`get_neg_samples` Method**: Finds the negative samples for a specified anchor index.
 The categories of negative samples must not overlap with the anchor.
 For example, an anchor `[0100 0000]` and a negative `[0011 0000]`.

-- **`hard_mining` Function**: If `get_neg_samples` opts for hard mining mode, this function is called to select negative sample template.
+- **`hard_mining` Method**: If `get_neg_samples` opts for hard mining mode, this function is called to select negative sample template.
 For each category, it selects the hardest negative template based on a distance map file, ensures there's no overlap among hardest negative template with the anchor, and excludes any overlapping items in the negative template.
 If exclusion results in `[0000 0000]`, it abandons hard mining for a standard negative sample selection.

 - **`prepare_samples` Method**: Fixed a bug that caused failures when reading datasets containing dual data.